debampl/PermXCT/README.md

 Open the VScode, click the 'File' tab, select 'Open Folder...', and navigate to your home working directory:`/yourpath/home/XCT_dataset` where the XCT data is located.
 Update the file path name `path_wd` (for windows `"C:/Users/yourpath/home/Permeability"`) and `path_unix` (for Linux WSL `"/mnt/c/yourpath/Permeability"`) to generate the file path of each slice for permeability prediction.

- ## Using shell script to perform automated permeability prediction
+ ## Using the shell script to perform automated permeability prediction
+ 1. Open a cmd prompt terminal in WSL-Linux and navigate to the defined Anaconda environment.
+Make sure the DREAM3D and OpenFOAM are available in the terminal window.
+Run `icoFOAM` to see if this is available and OpenFOAM is ready to use.
+ 2. Look at the XCT data set of slices in the `Permeability` folder which is created by VSCode.
+Update the filed of Vf, NX, NY, NZ and SKIP accordingly from the VSCode.
+ 3. Then execute the `runstepsx.sh` script

 # Documentation